nygma2004/beca_mqtt/README.md

 ## Node-Red
 There is an example Node-Red flow (also shown in the video), which shows how to communicate with the device from Node-Red.
 The flow is in Gitbuh, and also here: https://flows.nodered.org/flow/286a8cea2fbb2a60544f0dd2faefda2a

+## PCB
+I have also designed a PCB for this board.
+You can see my PCB project at PCBWay where you can order the PCB but you can also download the gerber files if you want to manufacture elsewhere: https://www.pcbway.com/project/shareproject/ESP8266_Modbus_board.html
+You can find the BOM on the PCBWay project page.
+I purchased most of the components on eBay, but some of the links do not work any more.
+But only the RS486 to TTL converter is "special" everything else can be found in many different places, like Aliexpress.